openSUSE/pytest-xmlcomp/README.rst

 --------

 pytest-xmlcomp is a plugin for `pytest`, which takes a XML file and transforms it with a user-defined hook.
-It then takes user-expected XPath expressions from a JSON file and checks if they are available in the transformed XML file.
+Then the script fetches user-expected XPath expressions (optionally with namespaces) from a JSON file and checks if they are available in the transformed XML file.

 Requirements